dmlc/gluon-nlp/docs/api/notes/data_api.rst

     >>>                                                     mult=100,
     >>>                                                     shuffle=True)

-More details about the training using pretrained language model and bucketing can be found in the following:
+More details about the training using pre-trained language model and bucketing can be found in the following:

 .. toctree::
    :maxdepth: 1